JWIG User Manual

 mail.transport.protocol = smtp

-mail.host = cs.au.dk
+mail.host = smtp.nfit.au.dk

 Second, properties can be set (typically during initialization of the WebSite or WebApp) using setProperty.
-Properties for the WebSite are shared for all web applications and can be overridden locally in each WebApp.
+Properties for the WebSite are shared for all web apps and can be overridden locally in each WebApp.
 To read a property, use getProperty.
 The names of JWIG specific properties all begin with jwig.
 Note that reasonable defaults have been selected for all properties, so simple JWIG applications can be created without explicitly setting any configuration.

 A complete list of JWIG configuration properties is available in the API documentation of the WebSite class.